Solar Power In Ontario

 With this program, you can sell excess energy for credits, and you can draw electricity using those credits when you’re running low.

 For example, let’s consider how a Ontario homeowners energy usage fluctuates during the year.
 Modules will receive ample sunlight during the long, clear days of summer.
 But in the winter, the days are shorter and the skies are cloudier.
 You can use net metering to save credits in the summer and utilize them in the winter when there is less sunlight.

 To take advantage of net metering programs, your Ontario solar system must be connected to the electrical grid.
 This makes off-grid systems ineligible for the net metering program.

 How many kWh can an Ontario solar panel produce in a month?

 The size of your solar systems will vary greatly depending on your energy needs.
 But how much power can solar systems produce?

 In Ottawa, Ontario, there is an average of 2111 sunlight hours annually.
 This gives your modules ample exposure to generate sufficient electricity.
 Depending on where you’re located, a 1 kW solar system has the potential to produce between 1100-1300 kWh each year.

 Why is solar better for the environment?

 Renewable power is the future for a greener, cleaner planet.
 Solar electricity allows us to generate electricity without extracting resources from the environment.
 We use what’s naturally available to us: radiation from the sun.

 Most electricity production methods rely on resource extraction or disrupting ecosystems.
-But with solar, you can trust that you won’t be causing harm to the province you live in.
+But with solar panels, you can trust that you won’t be causing harm to the province you live in.

 How long do Ontario solar panels last?